tulioccalazans/dwidocs/index.md

 ## D.W.I.
-(Days Without Incidents)
+(Days counter - Days Without Incidents)

-Keep track of days since the last time an incident occurred.
+🎯 Follow up your progress avoiding an incident
+💪 Count your success days
+🙌 Feel motivated to reach your goal

 DWI is easy to use and has no ads annoying you.

+#### App

+Download the app on [Play Store: D.W.I.](https://play.google.com/store/apps/details?id=tech.tcsolution.dwi)

+People are using the app for various purposes:

+🍺 Days without alcohol
+🚭 Days without smoking
+🍔 Days without eating junk food

 #### Features

-* Amount of days since the last incident
+★ Amount of days since the last incident
-* Accrued amount of days without incident before previous reset
-* Max (record) amount of days without incidents ever registered
+★ Max (record) amount of days without incidents ever registered
+★ History of your progress and your Hall of fame
+★ Win levels and trophies achieving your goal

-You can also define a title to describe the incident you are keep tracking
+You can also define a title to describe your goal or the incident you want to avoid.

 ##### Privacy Policy